What is Plasma Medicine ?

 Scientific Context

-Research focuses on physical and biochemical surface interactions, including changes in wettability, microbial reduction, and early-stage biological signaling that may influence germination and early growth outcomes.
+Plasma does not genetically modify organisms.
+Research focuses on surface level physical and biochemical interactions including wettability microbial reduction and early stage signaling that may influence growth outcomes.

 Development Status

-All astrobiology and seed germination research described is pre-clinical and investigational.
-Plasma technologies referenced are not approved for agricultural or medical use and remain subject to ongoing research and validation.
+All work remains investigational and pre clinical.
+Plasma technologies are not approved for agricultural or medical use and continue to undergo research and validation.